US Economic Outlook

 The Alpha Investing Strategy

 Alpha Investing continues to believe in the fundamentals of investing in commercial real estate.
 However, the asset class faces near-term operational challenges and an unfavorable capital markets environment.
-Economic uncertainty has resulted in weaker demand and rising delinquencies, which has slowed revenue growth.
-At the same time, operating expenses and borrowing costs have risen, reducing margins and cash flow.
+Economic uncertainty has resulted in weaker demand and rising delinquencies, which has reduced revenue growth.
+At the same time, operating expenses and borrowing costs have risen, which has led to reduced margins and cash flow.
 While the pace of interest rate hikes has tapered, interest rates remain at elevated levels.